 The English Literature A-Level is the study of poetry, prose and drama from a variety of different historical periods, including current productions.
 You will analyse texts aesthetically, stylistically and politically as we look at their impact and beauty, their mastery of the English language and the importance of their meanings in contributing to the experience of what it means to be human.

-We regularly receive positive feedback from universities regarding the calibre of our students.
-Students who have studied English Literature at A Level have progressed to a broad range of careers including teaching, journalism and marketing to name just a few!
-We even have some past students training with us within the department to become English teachers.
+Popular degree courses chosen by past students have included English Literature, Linguistics, Creative Writing and Drama at top universities such as Lancaster, Oxford, Cambridge, Durham, Edinburgh, Bristol and York.
+Students who have studied English Literature at A-Level have gone on to a broad range of careers including teaching, journalism, publishing and marketing to name a few.
+We even have some past students training with us within the department to become English teachers!

 At least five 5s at GCSE, including at least a 6 in English Language and English Literature.